Data Exchange Standards

 IPC-1751A provides the basic supplier/requestor details for declarations necessary between members of a supply chain relationship.
 This standard contains general information and is supplemented by sectional standards requiring more detailed information.
 This standard is mandatory as part of all other data exchange sectional standard declarations.

 An amendment to IPC-1751A was published in December 2012 that includes several enhancements to the standard.
-Amendment 1 to IPC-1751A can be downloaded by visiting www.ipc.org/1751.
+The latest version of the IPC 1751A standard and IPC 1751A Schema can be downloaded by visiting www.ipc.org/1751.

-Amendment 1 to IPC-1752A supports reporting multiple parts, reorganization and simplification of the reporting levels and relying on third party solution providers to develop tools instead of relying on an Adobe PDF form.
-The lists of substances are contained in informative annexes in order to improve the ease of updating the dynamic lists.
-These lists (in both XML and PDF format) can be found on the 2-18b Committee page under “Other Documents.”
-The lists are updated twice a year following publication of an updated REACH Candidate List by ECHA.
+The lists of substances (i.e. RoHS substance restrictions, REACH SVHC list, RoHS Exemptions, etc.) are in informative appendices in order to improve the ease of updating the dynamic lists.
+These lists (in both XML and PDF format) can be found on the 2-18b Committee page under "Other Documents."
+The lists are updated twice a year following publication of an updated REACH SVHC Candidate List by ECHA.

 IPC-1753 Laboratory Declaration Standard

-IPC-1753 will facilitate the exchange of laboratory chemical analysis reports between supply chain members.
-This standard will have a standardized laboratory report format and method to exchange the information.
-The need for this sectional standard comes from requests for companies to provide laboratory analytic data to show compliance with the RoHS Directive and other regulatory and customer requirements.
-This standard is currently under development.
+The IPC-1753 Laboratory DeclarationStandard facilitates the exchange of laboratory chemical analysis reports between supply chain members.
+This standard includes a standardized laboratory report format and method to exchange the information.
+The need for this standard comes from requests for companies to provide laboratory analytic data to show compliance with the RoHS Directive and other regulatory and customer requirements.
+This standard is available in the IPC bookstore at www.ipc.org/1753.

 IPC-1755 Conflict Minerals Data Exchange Standard